Sienci-Labs/Resources/gsender/gs-edge-features.md

 If you used to see a feature here but don't see it any longer, it's likely been added into the main version of gSender! **Look for it on the other gSender documentation pages.**

-As of version **1.5.0 New U** all Edge features are merged with the main version of gSender.
+As of version **1.6.1** all Edge features are merged with the main version of gSender.
 Stay tuned for our next version of Edge!